rise of the citizen developer

 Also read: Everything you should know about no-code development

-Quixy – An Ideal platform for Citizen Developers
+Quixy – An Ideal Platform for Citizen Developers

-Although there are some characteristics of Citizen developers that can make someone particularly well-suited for the profession, such as a problem-solving mindset and a willingness to learn, anyone can become a citizen developer with the right tools and resources.
 You can also check out Citizen Developer’s Toolbox: Insights and Strategies from Our eBook-Innovate and Empower: A Journey through Citizen Development!

 Frequently Asked Questions